-An ORSA is performed at least once a year, consisting of a risk self-assessment by first line managers and executive directors challenged by second line (such as Risk, Compliance, Actuarial, etc.) managers and by the non-executive directors.
-The ORSA is reviewed and approved by the Management Board and the Supervisory board is notified of the results during the Supervisory Board Committee meeting.
+The Company's ORSA objective is to demonstrate the Company is sufficiently capitalized under various stress scenarios and to detail the various management actions in place to address adverse developments.
+In general an ORSA is performed at least once a year, and consists of a risk self-assessment by first line managers and executive directors challenged by second line (such as Risk, Compliance, Actuarial, etc.) managers and by the non-executive directors.
+An update of the ORSA will be performed regularly and in specific circumstances when the risk profile of the Company is significantly impacted.

+The ORSA is reviewed and approved by the Management Board and the Supervisory board is notified of the results during the Supervisory Board meeting.
 An update of the ORSA will be performed in specific circumstances when the risk profile of the Company is significantly impacted.